In Pennsylvania, Manufactured Deadlocks are Unlikely to Trigger Judicial Dissolution

 Business partnerships are built on the trust and loyalty of their participants.
 Without mutual coordination and honesty among all involved, tensions will inevitably arise that could derail a partnership’s success.
 The resulting fallout could be costly in several ways, as lost profits, ruined business opportunities, protracted litigation, and busted personal relationships would surely follow.

 “Piercing the corporate veil” is one of those legal terms that makes a legal action seem more romantic than it really is.
-When a party to a legal dispute attempts to pierce the corporate veil of a corporate adversary, they are asking a court to move aside the metaphorical veil created by the adversary’s corporate
+When a party to a legal dispute attempts to pierce the corporate veil of a corporate adversary, they are asking a court to move aside the metaphorical veil created by the adversary’s corporate structure and hold the owners of the corporate entity personally liable for the entity’s actions or debts.

 When legal disputes between owners of closely held companies turn the corner past “Let’s resolve this issue without litigation” and head toward “See you in court,” the owners and their lawyers typically begin jockeying for the upper hand in a potential lawsuit.
 The most effective way to grab the upper hand is to be the